 WHAT YOU CAN DO AT HOME

-Baby/milk teeth play a mighty role in your child’s teeth development.
+Baby/milk teeth play a mighty big role in your child’s teeth development.
 You can help the health development of your child’s teeth even before their first tooth erupts.
-By wiping your baby’s gums down with a damp cloth, which minimizes the sugar and bacteria on their gums.
-A huge misconception is that a lot of us think “there only baby teeth and not permanent”.
-It is very important to remember that healthy baby teeth will contribute to healthy adult teeth.
-It is also as important to get your child’s teeth regularly checked, to prevent decay and to treat any existing decay.
+By wiping your baby’s gums down with a damp cloth, which can minimize the sugar and bacteria on their gums.
+A very huge misconception is that a lot of us think “they are only baby teeth and not permanent”.
+It is very important to remember that healthy baby teeth will contribute to big healthy adult teeth.
+It is also as important to get your child’s teeth regularly checked at your dentist, to prevent decay and to treat any existing decay.
 If the decay is left untreated, the decay can reach and adversely affect the health of adult teeth.

 HOW OFTEN SHOULD MY CHILD BRUSH THEIR TEETH?